AseelMal/AseelMal/README.md

 I’m passionate about turning raw, messy data into clear visuals and meaningful insights — with a touch of storytelling and design.
 I enjoy the full data journey: from exploring datasets, cleaning, and analyzing, to building dashboards that don’t just show data… they tell a story.

-My GitHub is a space where I’ll be showcasing my journey:
-✨ From Excel basics to SQL queries
-✨ From Python scripts to Power BI dashboards
-✨ From learning to leading (hopefully soon!)

 ### 🛠 Technical Skills

 <p align="center">